melissa-koi/week2IP/README.md

-# Portfolio Landing Page

-This is my portfolio including:
-* My name
-* An image representing who i am
-* A list of projects i have created
-* An about me section
+# Akin Name Generator

+This is a web application that is inspired by the Ghanian culture.
+In Ghana the first name given to a newborn baby is solely dependent on the day of the week he/she is born and their gender.This name is known as the Akan name.
+The website i have created enables one to get an Akan name after input of thir birthdate and gender.

 #### By Melissa Wangui
+contact info
 ## Technologies used
 This webpage was created entirely by HTML5,CSS3 and JavaScript
 ## Link to live webpage